Sprouts Farmers Market: An Economic Value Added Company

 Last year, when Sprouts' consumer research indicated that its customers prefer deli space expansion, the company decided to expand its deli offerings.
 It is taking a gradual approach and using data analytics to pick stores to expand.
 It is selecting the stores to expand deli offering based on factors such as store traffic, daytime traffic, etc. According to the company, it is gaining positive traction.

 The company is offering value oriented, freshly prepared healthy foods in its deli.
 It has added juice bars which offer freshly squeezed juices.
 It has received good customer reviews for its deli offerings.
 Sprouts is listening to its customers, and providing food based on their preferences.
 However, it is not the only company that is trying to understand customers' needs; some of its peers are also doing the same.
-Recently, Kroger CFO mentioned that they are using data analytics to predict customer preferences and tailor their offerings instead of chasing the competition.
+Recently, Kroger CFO mentioned that the company is using data analytics to predict customer preferences and tailor its offerings instead of chasing the competition.
 Sprouts is good at executing and the expansion aligns with its value proposition.
-This expansion is not going to attract customers who are grabbing a meal in Whole Foods, but it will satisfy the company's customer base and will help the company expand its basket size too.
+This expansion is not going to attract customers who are grabbing a meal in Whole Foods, but it will satisfy the customer base and will help the company expand its basket size too.

 Growth Opportunity

-The natural and organic food industry is growing and Sprouts has presence only in thirteen states.
+The natural and organic food industry is growing and Sprouts has presence only in 13 states.
 It is natural to assume that the company has a substantial growth opportunity.
 However, one can't assume that there will be growth just because a company has a limited presence and the industry is growing.
 For example, Fairway Market had a very limited presence; it has 15 stores in the New York metro area, so, the company had a tremendous growth opportunity.
 It expanded aggressively and ended up in bankruptcy.
-Fairway Market was not profitable and it was expanding through debt.
+Fairway Market was not profitable, and it was expanding through debt.
 In contrast, Sprouts is profitable and using cash from the operations for its expansion.
 It has also paid back some of its debt.

 Source: SEC filings and Author's analysis

 California is an attractive, yet, competitive market for natural and organic food retailers.
-A few years ago, The Fresh Market, a premium brand specialty natural and organic retailer, tried unsuccessfully to expand into California and Texas.
+A few years ago, The Fresh Market (NASDAQ:TFM), a premium brand specialty natural and organic retailer, tried unsuccessfully to expand into California and Texas.
 The Fresh Market was using word of mouth as its marketing strategy and had a very strong presence in the Southeast region.
 Word of mouth marketing strategy had worked for that company for decades and consistently it generated higher margins.
 However, that marketing strategy lets a retailer expand gradually, town by town and state by state.
 For years, The Fresh Market had taken a gradual approach and expanded successfully.
-A few years ago, that food retailer expanded beyond its core markets into California without changing its marketing strategy and the expansion failed.
+A few years ago, that food retailer expanded beyond its core markets into California without changing its marketing strategy, and the expansion failed.

-As we mentioned earlier, Sprouts Farmers Market's strategy is to offer produce at a competitive price and it has lowered its costs through supply chain efficiency.
+As we mentioned earlier, Sprouts Farmers Market's strategy is to offer produce at a competitive price, and it has lowered its costs through supply chain efficiency.
 It has in-house produce distribution and it builds relationships with growers.
 While expanding into a new region, the company needs to build its supply chain.
 It needs to build relationships with local growers and, if required, build a distribution center.
-So the company's geographic expansion needs to be gradual and so far it is doing just that.
+So the company's geographic expansion needs to be gradual, and so far, it is doing just that.
 The company started in the Southwest and successfully expanded into the Southeast.
 Since its current CFO has experience in Canada, many analysts were asking the management whether the company is considering expanding into Canada.
 The management has repeatedly mentioned that in the near to medium term, it has no such plans and due to its business model, it needs to build supply chain before expanding into a new region.
 Recently, the CEO has also mentioned that the company is taking a consistent approach while signing new real-estate leases.
 The company is taking a consistent, gradual approach to expand and it will be one of the winners in this growing industry.

-Sprouts store footprint by state as of Jan 3 2014
+Sprouts' store footprint by state as of Jan 3, 2014:

-Sprouts store footprint by state as of Jan 3 2015
+Sprouts' store footprint by state as of Jan 3, 2015:

-Sprouts store footprint by state as of Jan 3 2016
+Sprouts' store footprint by state as of Jan 3, 2016:

-Industry is growing so is the competition
+Industry is growing, so is the competition

-Not so long ago, eating healthy was not part of mainstream American lifestyle and Whole Foods Market was a specialty retailer.
-Consumers were preferring food that can be ready in few seconds in microwave.
+Not so long ago, eating healthy was not part of mainstream American lifestyle, and Whole Foods Market was a specialty retailer.
+Consumers were preferring food that can be ready in a few seconds in a microwave.
 Foods that cooked faster were considered better.
 There were no gluten-free movement and vegan was considered hippie food.
 Now, consumer preferences and needs have changed.
 Consumers want to eat healthy, know what they put in their body, and lead a healthy lifestyle.
 So, the natural and organic food industry has experienced an impressive growth and the outlook remains strong.

 Source: Whole Foods Market's SEC filings and Author's analysis